 It taught them that one misstep can lead to many and that an ethic and practice rooted in discipline and careful understanding could improve martial strategy and result.

 In the 1600s, the monk Kouyugai Baisao began a movement countering the strict tea ceremony rituals and advocated a looser approach to its consumption.
 He was instrumental in the adoption of a new tea-making technique which became known as Sencha.
-He believed that green tea should not be exclusive only to the aristocrats, warriors and within the upper class.
+He believed that green tea should not be exclusive only to the aristocrats, warriors, and the upper class.

 In 1735, he opened his tea shop and introduced tea to ordinary folks.
 After his death, he was credited as one of the first sencha masters.

-In 1738, Sohen Nagatani improved how sencha was processed The people of Uji were so grateful that they built a shrine for him.
+In 1738, Sohen Nagatani improved how sencha has processed The people of Uji were so grateful that they built a shrine for him.
 Every first of October, people visited his grave to give thanks for his contribution to the development of the tea industry.

 By this time, green tea was the drink of choice all over the country, not limited to the upper-class people.